 "I am a collector of human portraits and a sculptor of life’s narratives.

-Sarah Matzke is a choreographer, performer and educator in Dallas, Texas.
-Her research focuses on embodied cognition, phenomenology and the role of experiential learning theory in education.
-Matzke has taught nationally and internationally, and is currently Adjunct Faculty at Texas Christian University and The University of Texas at Dallas.
+Sarah Matzke is dance artist, choreographer and educator whose primary research focuses on embodied cognition, phenomenology and the role of experiential learning theory in education.
+Matzke holds a Bachelor of Arts from Southern Methodist University and a Master of Fine Arts in Choreography from Jacksonville University.
+She has been a guest artist in the United States, South America, South-Eastern Asia, and the Middle East.
+She is the co-founder of a non-profit organization that equips leaders in developing countries to use somatic movement for healing and community reconstruction.
+Matzke is Adjunct Faculty at Texas Christian University and The University of Texas at Dallas.

 It is my life’s goal to create outlets for thought, curiosity and abandoned creativity.
 The moving body is an entity so simple, yet so wildly complex.
 The dichotomy fascinates my attention and fuels my passion to research and education.

 Within every class, I present opportunities for play and empowerment of the thinking/doing mind.
 It is often thought that during contemporary movement practices that the body moves without the mind.
 It is my belief rather that the body and mind work harmoniously together.
 The body does not abandon the mind, but rather the two through practice develop a hypersensitiveness of one another.
 This awareness drives the work of my students and allows their minds to move in freedom without hindrance or binding needed for identification.
 As a result, an endless supply of possibilities and information is unveiled.